Skip to main content

 Tobacco use and nicotine addiction

-Latino communities face unique obstacles to receiving cessation support, including language barriers, systemic health disparities, and cultural stigmas related to healthcare.
+Hispanic/Latino communities face unique obstacles to receiving cessation support, including language barriers, systemic health disparities, and cultural stigmas related to healthcare.

 • Hispanic smokers have had lower odds of receiving cessation advice from a health professional or using evidence-based treatment like counseling or medication, compared to White and Black smokers.